madelinezday/buttondown/guides/teams.md

 Here’s what you’ll need to create your team:

--   A paid Buttondown account.
+-   A paid Buttondown subscription.
 The “Teams” tool is a paid feature—visit our [pricing page](https://buttondown.email/pricing) to learn more about upgrading your account!

 -   A username, email address, author name, and description for your newsletter.
 Our “[Registration & Setup](https://docs.buttondown.email/getting-started/registration-and-setup)” guide will help you get your newsletter up and running!